The Effective Number of Nonzeros: Theory and Regularization for Sparse Recovery: Stability of ENZ under Restricted Isometry

-In this section, we provide a rigorous stability analysis of signals characterized by their effective sparsity rather than their support.
-Traditional recovery guarantees in compressed sensing are often predicated on the assumption of exact $k$-sparsity, a condition that is frequently violated in practical applications due to numerical noise and modeling inaccuracies.
-We establish that if a sensing matrix $A$ satisfies the Restricted Isometry Property (RIP), the recovery of the ``effective nonzeros'' remains stable, with error bounds gracefully determined by the energy of the negligible signal tail.
+The preceding section defines ENZ and characterizes its decomposition into support size and distributional imbalance.
+We now ask how the dominant part of an approximately sparse signal behaves under noisy linear measurements.
+Traditional recovery guarantees in compressed sensing are often predicated on exact $k$-sparsity, a condition that is frequently violated in practical applications due to numerical noise and modeling inaccuracies.
+We establish a restricted-isometry stability bound showing that the dominant-support discrepancy is controlled by the measurement noise and the energy of the negligible signal tail.